ankane/strong_migrations/README.md

 `cidr` | Changing to `inet`
-`citext` | Changing to `text`, changing to `string` with no limit `datetime` | Increasing or removing precision, changing to `timestamptz` when session time zone is UTC in Postgres 12+ `decimal` | Increasing precision at the same scale, making unconstrained `interval` | Increasing or removing precision `numeric` | Increasing precision at the same scale, making unconstrained `string` | Increasing or removing limit, changing to `text` or `citext` `text` | Changing to `citext`, changing to `string` with no limit `time` | Increasing or removing precision
+`citext` | Changing to `text`, changing to `string` with no limit `datetime` | Increasing or removing precision, changing to `timestamptz` when session time zone is UTC in Postgres 12+ `decimal` | Increasing precision at same scale, making unconstrained `interval` | Increasing or removing precision `numeric` | Increasing precision at same scale, making unconstrained `string` | Increasing or removing limit, changing to `text` or `citext` `text` | Changing to `citext`, changing to `string` with no limit `time` | Increasing or removing precision